iampi31415/iampi31415.github.io/book/src/ch_2/hello_world.md

 The `exercises/hello_world/examples/hello_world.rs` contains a solution.

 You can run it with the following command `cargo run --release --example hello_world`.

+> [!NOTE]
-You should first fix the lines at the bottom of `Cargo.toml`.
+> Running the solution requires fixing the log-lines at the bottom of `Cargo.toml`.

 ## Suggested Reading